pogo61/Backstage-IaC-Plugin/plugins/catalog-backend-module-iac-support/README.md

-# @paulpogo/plugin-iac-support-common
+# @paulpogo/plugin-iac-support-backend

-This Package supplies the `"common"` components for the IaC Support Backstage plugin.
+This Package supplies the `"backend"` components for the IaC Support Backstage plugin.

 To build it use the `yarn --tsc` command